Roger Clarke's Web-Site

 In Myers & Klein (2011), three elements of critical research are identified:

 This section outlines two categories of existing research technique that are directly relevant to the present purpose.
-The first is a form of literature review compatible with critical theory research.
-The second is a range of techiques referred to generically as `content analysis'.
+The first category comprises techniques referred to generically as `content analysis'.
+The second category is a form of literature review compatible with critical theory research.

 The term `content analysis' refers to a cluster of techniques that seek to classify text, or specific aspects of text, into a manageable number of categories.
 Two definitions are: